2012 STS Physician Quality Reporting System Registry Submission

 A participant-specific user ID and password to access the Quality Module will be issued to the Primary Data and File Contact when at least one surgeon participant submits a signed Data Sharing Consent and Release Form.
 Primary Data and File Contacts who serve more than one database participant may be issued more than one participant-specific user ID and password.

 The Society encourages all STS Adult Cardiac Surgery Database surgeons to take advantage of STS Physician Quality Reporting System direct submission for calendar year 2012.

 For questions regarding the 2012 Physician Quality Reporting System Registry Submission, please contact Gerry Tarafa at gtarafa [at] sts [dot] org.
-Questions regarding access to the Quality Module should be directed to your Clinical Data Specialist (CDS) at Duke Clinical Research Institute.
+Questions regarding access to the Quality Module should be directed to your Data Submission Coordinator (DSC) at Duke Clinical Research Institute.